 Another promotion pay consideration is the inherent risk of failure in the new position.
-The greater the risk of failure (that would call for termination) that a promoted employee faces in a new position, the larger the wage increase should be.16
+In Chapter 4 we spoke of a farm where those promoted to supervisory positions immediately lost their seniority.
+The greater the risk of failure a promoted employee faces in a new position, the larger the wage increase should be.16